Updated 2026medium-breed guide

 Protect the coat.

-The Cocker Spaniel's medium silky coat is prone to tangling and breakage.
-Look for dog foods with smooth, snag-free surfaces and avoid rough materials like raw velcro.
+The Cocker Spaniel's medium silky coat tangles and breaks easily.
+Look for dog foods with smooth, snag-free surfaces and avoid raw velcro at all costs.

 Challenge their mind.

-The Cocker Spaniel is exceptionally smart and gets bored quickly.
-If a product does not engage them mentally, they will lose interest fast.
-Look for products with variable difficulty or multiple ways to interact.
+The Cocker Spaniel is exceptionally smart and bores quickly.
+If a product doesn't engage them mentally, they'll lose interest fast.
+Look for variable difficulty or multiple ways to interact.

 Read reviews from other Cocker Spaniel owners.

-Generic product reviews tell you about the product.
+Generic reviews tell you about the product.
 Reviews from Cocker Spaniel owners tell you about the product *with your breed*.
-Filter Amazon reviews by searching for "Cocker Spaniel" within the review section.
+Filter Amazon reviews by searching "Cocker Spaniel" -- it's the closest thing to breed-specific testing data you'll find.

 Our Recommendations